 The theory exam is three hours long and split into two sections: a shorter multiple-choice paper and an essay section.
 The multiple-choice section contains 45 questions.
 You have an hour for this but if you work quickly, it may be possible to finish this section in under an hour.
 The content examined in the multiple-choice questions is covered in the lectures – no extra reading is required here.
 Some will need simple calculations, but most are just factual recall.
 Some of the questions are worded to trip you up: make sure you read them very carefully!

 For the essay section of the theory paper, you will have to write two essays, from a pool of six.
 These six titles are split into two themes.
 In the first are questions relating either to plant OR animal physiology (though comparisons between the two will always get credit).
 In the second are ‘integrative’ questions, spanning plants and animals, and these require some sort of comparison between plant and animal physiology.
 You must pick at least one ‘comparative’ essay, and your second choice may either be another comparative essay or a plant/animal-specific one.
-Here in the essays, you should try to incorporate any additional reading you have done, and anything relevant from your supervisions.
-You will have an hour for each essay, so it is worthwhile to spend a few minutes in the beginning considering the question.
+Here in the essays you should try to incorporate any additional reading you have done, and anything relevant from your supervisions.
+You will have an hour for each essay, so it is worthwhile to spend a few minutes at the beginning considering the question.
 Some people find writing an essay outline helpful.
 This can be a good way to organise your thoughts and make sure that you include everything.
 Additionally, if you run out of time, the examiner will be able to see your intended essay structure, and may well give you credit for it.

 The most important consideration running through your mind when you answer one of these questions is: ‘is what I am writing relevant to the question?’.
 It is perfectly possible to write a superb essay covering material related to the question, but if you do not actually answer the question, you will not get credit.
 That being said, a good stab at an answer, even if you do not manage to get all of the detail down, will usually be rewarded with a decent mark.